 The Nymphs will Instar (shed skins) roughly 5 times until they develop into adults.
 Interestingly, mature bed bugs will survive for multiple months after taking a blood meal.

-To help resolve this, besides the initial bed bug treatment, you can use bed bug mattress encasement.
-Besides you can choose encasement that are hypo-allergenic and water-proof that’ll help prevent the spread, development and existence of bed bug adults, nymphs and even adults.
+Besides the initial bed bug treatment, you can use bed bug mattress encasement to help resolve this.
+Besides, you can choose encasement that is hypo-allergenic and water-proof that’ll help prevent the spread, development, and existence of bed bug adults, nymphs, and even adults.

 2. Floor and Carpet bed bugs:

-Bed bugs may hitchhike your clothes or even the pets – but the may eventually hide in your floor or carpet after talking a full blood meal.
+Bed bugs may hitchhike your clothes or even the pets – but they may eventually hide on your floor or carpet after talking a full blood meal.
 So, you might want to inspect under chairs, dressers, and bed frame legs.